adnan-samir/Adnan--Samir_Front-End/README.md

     </li>
   );
 };
+`
 # 4. PropType for index prop:

-  Although it should be defined as PropTypes.number, the index prop in WrappedSingleListItem is declared with PropTypes.number.isRequired because it is necessary for the component to operate as intended.
+  Although it should be defined as `PropTypes.number`, the index prop in WrappedSingleListItem is declared with PropTypes.number.isRequired because it is necessary for the component to operate as intended.

    # Given:

-  WrappedSingleListItem.propTypes = {
+ ` WrappedSingleListItem.propTypes = {
   index: PropTypes.number,
   isSelected: PropTypes.bool,
   onClickHandler: PropTypes.func.isRequired,
   text: PropTypes.string.isRequired,
 };
+`

     # Modified: